supacrawler/supacrawler/README.md

 A standalone HTTP service for scraping, mapping, crawling, and screenshots.
 It runs a web API with a background worker (Redis + Asynq).
 Routes match the existing Supacrawler SDKs under `/v1`.

+**Why open source?** We believe powerful web scraping technology should be accessible to everyone.
+Whether you're a solo developer, startup, or enterprise - you shouldn't have to choose between quality and affordability.
+[Read our open source announcement →](https://supacrawler.com/blog/supacrawler-is-now-open-source)

 ## Quick Start

 ### Docker (Recommended)